impress/impress.js/GettingStarted.md

 data-perspective         | 1000      | Perspective for 3D rendering.
 See https://developer.mozilla.org/en/CSS/perspective

 ### **Renaming Steps**
 You can give each step an ID.
 The name of the ID will be displayed in the browsers navigation bar instead of the default *step-x* whereas x is replaced by the current step number.
 This can be especially helpful, when trying to jump between steps and go back to a previous one.
-If you want to know how to move to a specific slide, you should take a look at the [DOCUMENTATION](DOCUMENTATION.md).
-This functionality is part of the "Goto" plugin
+If you want to know how to move to a specific slide, you should take a look at the [DOCUMENTATION](./src/plugins/goto/README.md) of the "Goto" plugin.

 # Using PLUGINS
 Impress.js is limited to everything that we have discussed so far and some other details, we won't go over here.
 Check the [DOCUMENTATION](DOCUMENTATION.md) for that.